hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 Block time metric measures the duration for getting new blocks in Besu.

-Block time is closely related to the steps described in the previous [CPU utilisation](#cpu-utilization).
+Block time is closely related to the steps described in the previous [CPU utilization](#cpu-utilization).

 ### 1 -- Block import time